ALRS Collar Strategy

 What is a collar on ALRS?

 A collar on ALRS is the collar strategy applied to ALRS (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With ALRS stock trading near $26.54, the strikes shown on this page are snapped to the nearest listed ALRS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ALRS stock at $33.66 on the most recent close, the strikes shown on this page are snapped to the nearest listed ALRS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ALRS collar max profit and max loss calculated?